 - access to key locations under each council’s jurisdiction.

-The Film-Friendly Pathways Program is run by SQ’s attraction and locations team.
-Put simply the program is us helping regions in Queensland to capitalise of the economic impact of the screen industry by helping them to promote their locations, work with filmmakers and generally look after production teams.
+The Film-Friendly Pathways Program is managed by Screen Queensland's attraction and locations team.
+The program helps councils across Queensland to capitalise on the economic impact of the screen industry, by helping them to promote their locations, work with filmmakers and generally look after production teams.

 To learn more about becoming a film-friendly council, please contact Screen Queensland via email@example.com.